Medicine

 December 14, 2013

 Stein's Law says that if something can't go on forever, it has to stop.
 It's just a matter of when.
 Stein's Law always wins.
 But when will this Law stop the increasing number of North Americans taking cholesterol-lowering drugs (CLDs)?
 Surely enough is enough.
 Recently the American Heart Association and the American College of Cardiology issued new broader guidelines that in one fell swoop have added millions of healthy people to the list of those who will be prescribed CLDs.
-Dr's.
-John Abramson at The Harvard Medical School and Dr. Rita F. Redberg, cardiologist at the University of California, report that these guidelines will primarily benefit the pharmaceutical industry, not patients.
+Dr. John Abramson at the Harvard Medical School and Dr. Rita F. Redberg, cardiologist at the University of California, report that these guidelines will primarily benefit the pharmaceutical industry, not patients.
 Abramson and Redberg state this decision would be good news for patients...Read More

 Cancer, Medicine